Canada Steamship Lines: Beginnings

-The launching of the Northern Navigation was set for June 2, 1913.
-A large number of Richelieu and Ontario Navigation Co.'s directors and guests went from Sarnia, Ontario on the Hamonic to witness the event.
-Shortly after the Hamonic entered Lake Superior, the managing director James Playfair was notified of the passing of his father John S. Playfair and he was transferred mid-lake to an R and O freighter, about 80 mi from Sault Ste.
+Northern Navigation's was launched at Port Arthur, Ontario on June 2, 1913.
+A large number of R&O directors, including Playfair; the dignitaries travelled from Sarnia aboard Hamonic to attend the event.
+Playfair's wife was intended to christen the ship.
+Playfair was notified of his father's death shortly after Hamonic entered Lake Superior; he transferred to an R&O freighter about 80 mi from Sault Ste.
 Marie and returned to Toronto by special train.
-The christening of the Noronic was performed by Mrs. E. Bristol, the wife of another director, instead of by Mrs. Playfair, as at first intended.
+Noronic was christened by E. Bristol, the wife of another director.